Approval-Based Apportionment: Omitted Proofs

 \restateCoreInPoly*

-\begin{proof} In order to prove the theorem we show that LS-PAV with threshold $\epsilon = \frac{1}{(1 + 2 (k-1))(k-1)k}$ always selects a committee $W$ from the core when $k>1$.
-Computing a core-stable committee for $k=1$ is trivial.
-The proof is an adjustment of the proof of \Cref{thm:pav_papp_core}.
+\begin{proof} We show that LS-PAV with threshold $\epsilon = \frac{1}{(1 + 2 (k-1))(k-1)k}$ always selects a committee from the core when $k>1$ and that the procedure runs in polynomial time for this specific choice of $\epsilon$.
+This suffices to prove the Theorem as computing a core-stable committee for $k=1$ is trivial.
+The proof is an extension of the proof of \Cref{thm:pav_papp_core}.